Skip to main content

 Queen Elizabeth Forest Park isn’t just special for its trees.
 The whole place is alive and, if you take the time to look, you’ll be amazed at what you see.
 Watch out for red and roe deer, red squirrels and perhaps a golden eagle or elegant osprey.

 The Lodge Forest Visitor Centre is a great place to watch and find out more about the wildlife in the Forest Park.
-There’s the easy-to-reach red squirrel hide as well as live footage in the Lodge, with highlights including ospreys, red squirrels, water voles and barn owls.
+The red squirrel hide is easy to get to, with regular sightings of squirrels, birds and the occasional pine martenWe also have a camera feed in the Lodge.
+The live and recorded footage includes shots of ospreys, red squirrels, water voles,barn owls and woodland birds.

 Seeing red: deer, squirrels and kites